Determinantally equivalent nonzero functions: Proof of the symmetric case

-In addition to our own, in later sections, we've employed some of the tools and techniques from \cite{equiv_symm_kernels_for_dpps}.
-Thus, we believe it is worth starting off by giving a short proof of said paper's main result under the further assumption that the functions at hand are non-zero.
+In addition to our own, in later sections, we have employed and taken inspiration from some of the tools and techniques from \cite{equiv_symm_kernels_for_dpps}.
+Thus, we believe it is worth starting off by giving a short proof of said paper's main result under the further assumption that the functions at hand are nowhere-zero (except perhaps on the set $\{(x,x):x\in\Lambda\}$).
 In this way, we hope the reader gets a clear illustration of the main concepts in the simpler symmetric setting before we move on to extend them to the more involved general setting.
+We emphasize that the techniques in this section (in particular, the proof of Proposition~\ref{suff_conditions_for_cocycle_property}) are fairly standard.

+We assume throughout this section that the characteristic of the field $\mathbb{F}$ is \textit{not} two.
 The result is stated as follows.

-\begin{theorem}[Modified Theorem 1.5 from \cite{equiv_symm_kernels_for_dpps}] Suppose that $\Lambda$ is a set, let $\mathbb{F}$ be a field and let $K,Q:\Lambda^2\to\mathbb{F}$ be symmetric functions.
-Additionally, assume they're non-zero on the set $\{(x,y)\in\Lambda^2:x\neq y\}$.
-If $K$ and $Q$ are diagonally-equivalent (i.e., equation (\ref{equal_determinants_relation}) holds), then it must be the case that $Q$ and $K$ are conjugation transformations of one another. \end{theorem}
+\begin{theorem}[Modified Theorem 1.5 from \cite{equiv_symm_kernels_for_dpps}] Let $\Lambda$ be a set, $\mathbb{F}$ a field, and let $K,Q:\Lambda^2\to\mathbb{F}$ be symmetric functions that are nowhere-zero except perhaps on the set $\{(x,x):x\in\Lambda\}$.
+If $K$ and $Q$ are determinantally equivalent (i.e., equation (\ref{equal_determinants_relation}) holds), then it must be the case that $K$ and $Q$ are conjugation transformations of one another. \end{theorem}

 \begin{definition} If $Q:\Lambda^2\to\mathbb{F}$ and $K:\Lambda^2\to\mathbb{F}$ are functions that satisfy